When I learned about gut health, I also started wondering about women's health. Maybe we are not designed to be uncomfortable every month?

 And anyone who dismisses one side completely, is wounded.

-Can you believe I've been a woman for 35 years and have had a menstrual cycle for 20+ years and I am just learning about all of this now?
+I just can't believe I've been a woman for 35 years and have had a menstrual cycle for 20+ years and I am just learning about all of this now.
 And that it took a serious illness, 4 years of isolation and a lot of growth for this common sense to really sink in and click.

 That just shows how repressed feminine values are in our culture.
-We don't grow up learning to go deep and slow enough.
+We don't learn to go deep and slow.
 We don't intuit, receive and observe enough.
 Somewhere along the lines, we've been taught that these strengths are weaknesses.
 And with that we've given up our superpowers.

 Art by Real Fun, Wow!